russjudge/ArtemisSBS-ProtocolSharp/README.md

 Artemis SBS (Artemis Spaceship Bridge Simulator) can be found at http://www.artemis.eochu.com.

 The library is based on the reverse-engineered documentation found at https://github.com/rjwut/ArtClientLib/wiki/Artemis-Packet-Protocol.
+It is written both to make use of existing functionality provided by the protocol, and to provide a means for extending that functionality.

 The following assumptions are made for this project: